Trainable Dynamic Mask Sparse Attention: Discussion

 \subsection{Limitations of Existing Approaches}

 Existing sparse attention methods exhibit three critical deficiencies that limit their practical effectiveness:

-\paragraph{Post-hoc Sparsification Degradation.} The performance degradation caused by post-hoc sparsification stems from the fundamental mismatch between existing methods and the optimization trajectory of pretrained models.
+\textbf{Post-hoc Sparsification Degradation.} The performance degradation caused by post-hoc sparsification stems from the fundamental mismatch between existing methods and the optimization trajectory of pretrained models.
 As demonstrated by Chen et al.~\citep{chen2024magicpig}, retaining only the top 20\% of attention weights covers only 70\% of the total attention scores.
 This forced sparsification strategy compels models to deviate from the optimal parameter configurations learned on large-scale corpora.
 More critically, this approach causes irreversible damage to key structural components in pretrained models, such as retrieval heads and copy heads, as these specialized attention heads are misidentified as "unimportant" and pruned during inference.
+This structural destruction directly leads to significant performance degradation in tasks that require precise information retrieval and copying.

-\paragraph{Training-Inference Efficiency Gap.} Most sparse attention methods optimize only for inference, neglecting training-phase computational demands.
+\textbf{Training-Inference Efficiency Gap.} Most sparse attention methods optimize only for inference, neglecting training-phase computational demands.
 This creates bottlenecks across LLM development: pretraining on long documents, long-context fine-tuning, and reinforcement learning.
 Without effective training-time sparsity support, these crucial phases remain constrained by $O(n^2)$ computational complexity, limiting development of more capable long-context models.

-\paragraph{Non-differentiable Components and Inefficient Backpropagation.} Non-differentiable components and inefficient backpropagation problems reveal the technical shortcomings of existing methods in terms of trainability.
+\textbf{Non-differentiable Components and Inefficient Backpropagation.} Non-differentiable components and inefficient backpropagation problems reveal the technical shortcomings of existing methods in terms of trainability.
 The discrete operations in methods like ClusterKV~\citep{liu2024clusterkv} and MagicPIG~\citep{chen2024magicpig} introduce discontinuities in computational graphs, which block gradient flow and hinder the learning of optimal sparse patterns.
 Even trainable methods like HashAttention~\citep{desai2024hashattention} suffer from memory access inefficiencies due to token-granular selection, which is incompatible with the contiguous memory access and block-wise computation requirements of efficient attention techniques, such as FlashAttention.
 Consequently, these implementations are forced to revert to naive implementations with low hardware utilization, significantly degrading training efficiency.